CHAPTER Saf-C 3900 INCIDENT COMMAND SYSTEM

 Source. #6148, eff 12-22-95; ss by #7974, eff 10-20-03, EXPIRED: 10-20-11

 Saf-C 3904.02 Training Providers.
-Training providers who teach any of the training subjects set forth in Saf-C 3903.01 shall have successfully completed the "Train the Trainer" program for ICS, offered by the division.
+Training providers who teach any of the training subjects set forth in Saf-C 3904.01 shall comply with the provisions of Fire 404.

 Source. #6148, eff 12-22-95; ss by #7974, eff 10-20-03, EXPIRED: 10-20-11